newtonlb/scanner-snap/README.md

 ```
 sudo snapcraft
 ```
-after the build is over the snap binary is generated . to install it run
+after the build is over the snap binary is generated.
+To install it run
 ```
 sudo snap install scanner_0.1_amd64.snap --dangerous

 ```
-## how to use
+## How to use
-first, enable bluetooth interface
+First, enable bluetooth interface
 ```
 sudo hciconfig hci0 up
 ```
-The next step is to connect the snap to the needed interfaces . some interfaces may be automatically connected depending on your hardware .
+The next step is to connect the snap to the needed interfaces.
+Some interfaces may be automatically connected depending on your hardware.
 You can check their status by :

 ```
 snap interfaces scanner
 ```
-then connect the missing ones .
-Here is the commands (you won't use them all )
+Then connect the missing ones.
+Here are the commands (you won't use them all )
 ```
 snap connect scanner:bluetooth-control :bluetooth-control
 snap connect scanner:network :network